navigateai/Udacity-Flying-Car-Nanodegree/Projects/3-FCND-Controls/README.md

 ![From b to pq](./images/roll_pitch_from_b_to_pq.gif)

 It is important to notice you received thrust and thrust it need to be inverted and converted to acceleration before applying the equations.
-After the implementation is done, start tuning `kpBank` and `kpPQR`(again? yes, and it is not the last time) until the drone flies more or less stable upward:
+After the implementation is done, start tuning `kpBank` and `kpPQR` until the drone flies more or less stable upward:

 ![C++ Scenario 2](./images/cpp-scenario-2.gif)